kevin-coelho/playlistr-ml-v1/README.md

 ## TODO
-[ ] Create playlist-track model (query by who added what track and when it was added)
+[ ] Create playlist-track model (query by who added what track and when it was added) [x] Get toy set with full track objects
+[ ] Get audio features for all track objects

 ## Sequelize Model Generate Command
 Example: